kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week03/Week03.md

-# OpenMP Lab Programs

-## Q1: 1) Write an OpenMP program to implement Matrix multiplication.
+## Q1: Write an OpenMP program to implement Matrix multiplication.
 ### a.
 Analyze the speedup and efficiency of the parallelized code.
 ### b.
 Vary the size of your matrices from 200, 400, 600, 800 and 1000 and measure the runtime with one thread and four threads.
 ### c.
 For each matrix size, change the number of threads from 2,4,6 and 8 and plot the speedup versus the number of threads.
 Compute the efficiency.